 Old-fashioned traipsing is definitely doable and recommended, as the most distant venues in the T/F footprint are less than a mile apart, or about a 15 minute walk.

 Pedal power will get you around the festival quickly and easily while avoiding parking headaches and keeping the air cleaner.
 There are lots of places to park your bike; look for the bike corrals at some of the busier downtown intersections.
 Need a bike?
 Rent one at Walt’s (573.886.9258) or Klunk (573.874.0090) or CyclExtreme (573.874.7044).

 TAKE THE BUS

-All pass and ticket holders can ride the FastCat for free during the Fest (Thursday-Sunday).
-During the Fest, the FastCat will run two routes: the shorter one stops near all T/F venues (total loop time: 10 minutes) and the other makes a wider loop that includes the University of Missouri and Stephens College campuses (total loop time: 30 minutes).
+Riding on city buses (CoMo Connect) is easy and free during the four days of the Fest (Thursday-Sunday).
+During the Fest, there will also be two downtown routes: the shorter one stops near all T/F venues (total loop time: 10 minutes) and the other makes a wider loop that includes the University of Missouri and Stephens College campuses (total loop time: 30 minutes).

 Hail a taxi from any of the taxi stands located throughout downtown.
 The locations are marked on the map on the inside back cover.
 Or call Taxi Terry's (573.441.1414).